IgorFIE/theraisingfightingspirits/README.md

 This game was created for the [2022 js13kGames](https://js13kgames.com/) where the theme was `DEATH`.

+## TODO-FOR-THE-FUTURE-ME
+Since the limit of space was 13kbs I was out of space but in the future I may:
+- Implement auto resizing so the game automaticly ajusts without the need of refreshing the page.
+- Implement cards deck so the player can know what cards are in the deck.
+- Implement card events so the player can add cards to the deck, this would allow players to create unique decks during a run.
+- Implement souls special traits, for example:. a cat soul has 7 lifes, a owl soul allows you to see the first card of your next turn.
+- Souls having diferent sprites and colors.
+- Some card ideas:
+    - heal a selected minion
+    - sacrifice 5 random souls to spawn a devil soul (100 life, damage cards have double effect)
+    - selected soul becomes invisible (reaper can't atk it next turn)

 ### Setup
 Run `npm install` on a terminal